Migrate data between different backends¶

 self.task_queue = Queue.Queue(maxsize = 2000)

-If you have an encrypted storage backend (a deprecated feature no long supported now), you can use this script to migrate and decrypt the data from that backend to a new one.
+If you have an encrypted storage backend, you can use this script to migrate and decrypt the data from that backend to a new one.
 You can add the --decrypt

-option, which will decrypt the data while reading it, and then write the unencrypted data to the new backend.
-Note that you need add this option in all stages of the migration.
+option in calling the script, which will decrypt the data while reading it, and then write the unencrypted data to the new backend:

 ./migrate.sh /opt --decrypt